Furry Amino: Drink your

 The only explanation I have for this is it falls back to an administrative headache to not only filter all of your words in an Orwellian New-Speak fashion to make the Google and Apple Gods happy.
 But also to filter and regulate sound as well.

 The younger generation.

-Don’t get me wrong, there are switched on 13 year old kids that know their shit and had to grow up quick.
+Don’t get me wrong, out there on the web is a few switched on 13 year old kids that know their shit and had to grow up quick.
 Those teenagers will be drowned out by the handful of ass-hats which drag their entire generation into the dirt as it tends to happen with every generation really.
-As a result many mentally older people will be driven away from the levels of stupid sometimes appears within this app.
+As a result many mentally older people will be driven away from Amino due the levels of stupid sometimes appears within this app.